OCR-D/ocr-d.github.io/projects.md

 complete OCR-Workflow for a high quality mass digitization of historical prints from the 17th-18th century.
 For each step in the workflow, innovative methods should be made available as tools.
-Module 1.B: Bildoptimierung is the basis on which high quality OCR provided.
-For each optimization step there are a wide variety of algorithms available, however not all of them are suitable to the specific challenges of this projects.
+Module 1.B: Bildoptimierung is the basis on which high quality OCR provided [sic].
+For each optimization, step there are a wide variety of algorithms available, however not all of them are suitable to the specific challenges of this projects.
 On the basis of prior experience and work, the DFKI plans the identification, development and integration of